amc-heme/STAR/docs/STARsolo.md

-                            Gene            ... genes: reads match the gene transcript SJ              ... splice junctions: reported in SJ.out.tab GeneFull        ... full genes: count all reads overlapping genes' exons and introns
+                            Gene            ... genes: reads match the gene transcript SJ              ... splice junctions: reported in SJ.out.tab GeneFull        ... full genes: count all reads overlapping genes' exons and introns Scraps          ...
+3' ends: count reads where the strand-specific 5' end of the alignment (mRNA 3' end) overlaps an exon (polyA peak) on a specialized index.

 soloUMIdedup                1MM_All
     string(s):              type of UMI deduplication (collapsing) algorithm